Portiloop/portiloop-training/README.md

 ![Prototype](https://github.com/nicolasvalenchon/Portiloop/blob/main/images/photo_portiloop.jpg)

-Your training curves can be visualized in the Portiloop [wandb project](https://wandb.ai/portiloop).

 ## Quick start guide

 - clone the repo
-- cd to the root of the repo where `setup.py` is
+- cd to the root of the repo (i.e., the folder where `setup.py` is)
 - pip install with the -e option:
 ```terminal
 pip install -e .